-For schools, a complaint within the terms of the procedures described here is an expression of dissatisfaction verbally or in writing by parents/carers of children who attend the school.
-All complaints from parents/carers of children who attend the school will be investigated as such.
+For schools, a complaint within the terms of the procedures described here is an expression of dissatisfaction verbally or in writing by parents/carers of children who attend the school will be investigated as such.
 After initial investigation of the complaint, a decision might be made to use the discipline, capability (or other appropriate) procedure against a member of staff.
 Anonymous complaints will not be considered under this procedure.
 This procedure outlines the informal and formal stages by which a complaint may be made against the school.
 At all stages the aim of the policy is to reach a mutual understanding of the problems so that improvements can be made where necessary.